cognitedata/cdp-spark-datasource/README.md

 The Cognite Spark Data Source lets you use [Spark](https://spark.apache.org/) to read and write data from and to [Cognite Data Fusion](https://docs.cognite.com/dev/) (CDF).

 Reads and writes are done in parallel using asynchronous calls.
-Reads start only after all cursors have been retrieved, which can take a while if there are many items.

 The instructions below explain how to read to write to the different resource types in CDF.